-Tips and tricks to help you find cheap flights from London to Cairo
+Tips and tricks to help you find cheap flights from London Heathrow to Cairo

-Useful information about the flight from London to Cairo
+Useful information about the flight from London Heathrow to Cairo

-When is the best time to travel to Cairo?
+When is the best time to visit Cairo?